BorgwardtLab/SAT/README.md

 ## Train SAT on graph and node prediction datasets

 All our experimental scripts are in the folder `experiments`.
-So to start with, run `cd experiments`.
+So to start with, after having run `source s`, run `cd experiments`.
 The hyperparameters used below are selected as optimal

 #### Graph regression on ZINC dataset